marcho78/prompt2json/API_DOCUMENTATION.md

 - 👤 Anonymous and authenticated access
 - ⚡ Smart rate limiting with daily quotas
 - 🔧 Prompt optimization and testing
-- 📊 Quality analysis and scoring
+- 📈 Quality analysis and scoring
+- 💾 PostgreSQL database for reliable data persistence

 ---